AmitGujar/terraform-azure-svc/README.md

 You can add your resources in modules and make changes accordingly.

+This template also contains azure blob for backend.
+You need to configure that manually.

 # HCL script to provision resources on Microsoft Azure.